ssi-quarkid/.github/profile/README.md

 This repository is designed to acknowledge and organize contributions made by individuals and teams to the Quark ID project.
 [You can find it here](https://github.com/ssi-quarkid/contributions).

+## Issues report
+Issues are used to track bugs, feature requests, and more.
+As issues are created, they’ll appear here in a searchable and filterable list.
+To get started, [you should create an issue.](https://github.com/ssi-quarkid/contributions/issues)

 -----------------------------------------------------------------------------------------